Atomic orbitals#

 As the value of \(Z\) is increased, the radial extent decreases.
 This indicates that for higher nuclear charge, the electrons will reside closer to the nucleus.

-The radial functions have \(n - l - 1\) zero values (nodes) between distances from zero to infinity.
+The radial wavefunctions have \(n - l - 1\) nodes between distances from zero to infinity.

 Radial profiles of atomic orbitals#